spotinst/help/src/docs/ocean-spark/configure-permissions/README.md

 }
 ```

-### How to define permissions for a specific set of config-template
+### How to define permissions for a specific set of config-templates

 You can specify a clusterId and several configTemplateId like this :